sericks007/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 ---
-title: Get Started with the Speech API using REST | Microsoft Docs
+title: Using REST API for speech recognition  | Microsoft Docs
-description: Use the Bing Speech API in Microsoft Cognitive Services to develop basic REST applications that convert spoken audio to text.
+description: Using REST to access Microsoft Speech API in Microsoft Cognitive Services to convert spoken audio to text.
 services: cognitive-services
 author: zhouwang
 manager: wolfma